nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### Use of line/linenum-formatted content in non-verse content.

-In some titles, line-by-line based markup will be needed where `<div class="verse">` is not applicable (e.g. easy-to-read book content, latin original texts, verbatim reproductions of text for analysis in methodology literature).
+In some titles, line-by-line-based markup will be needed where `<div class="verse">` is not applicable (e.g. easy-to-read book content, latin original texts, verbatim reproductions of text for analysis in methodology literature).
 For these titles `<div class="line-by-line>` should be used instead.

 In the cases where `<div class="line-by-line>` are used, the same rules as for `<div class="verse">` are applied.
 Any variations to the markup in `<div class="line-by-line>` are given by the Ordering Agency.